Century Aluminum (NASDAQ:CENX) Shares Gap Up to $15.16

-Century Aluminum (NASDAQ:CENX – Get Free Report) gapped up before the market opened on Monday .
+Shares of Century Aluminum (NASDAQ:CENX – Get Free Report) gapped up before the market opened on Monday .
 The stock had previously closed at $15.16, but opened at $15.83.
-Century Aluminum shares last traded at $15.89, with a volume of 63,629 shares changing hands.
+Century Aluminum shares last traded at $15.89, with a volume of 63,629 shares.

 Analyst Upgrades and Downgrades

-Several brokerages have recently issued reports on CENX.
-B. Riley decreased their price objective on Century Aluminum from $24.00 to $22.00 and set a “buy” rating for the company in a report on Friday, August 9th.
-StockNews.com raised Century Aluminum from a “sell” rating to a “hold” rating in a report on Monday, August 12th.
-Finally, BMO Capital Markets dropped their price objective on shares of Century Aluminum from $17.00 to $15.00 and set a “market perform” rating on the stock in a research note on Friday, August 9th.
+A number of analysts recently commented on CENX shares.
+StockNews.com raised shares of Century Aluminum from a “sell” rating to a “hold” rating in a report on Monday, August 12th.
+B. Riley decreased their price objective on shares of Century Aluminum from $24.00 to $22.00 and set a “buy” rating on the stock in a report on Friday, August 9th.
+Finally, BMO Capital Markets decreased their price objective on shares of Century Aluminum from $17.00 to $15.00 and set a “market perform” rating on the stock in a report on Friday, August 9th.

 Insider Buying and Selling at Century Aluminum

-In other news, CEO Jesse E. Gary sold 60,000 shares of the business’s stock in a transaction dated Wednesday, June 26th.
-The shares were sold at an average price of $16.21, for a total transaction of $972,600.00.
-Following the completion of the sale, the chief executive officer now owns 62,447 shares of the company’s stock, valued at $1,012,265.87.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In other Century Aluminum news, CEO Jesse E. Gary sold 60,000 shares of the company’s stock in a transaction dated Wednesday, June 26th.
+The shares were sold at an average price of $16.21, for a total value of $972,600.00.
+Following the sale, the chief executive officer now owns 62,447 shares of the company’s stock, valued at $1,012,265.87.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
 Insiders own 0.68% of the company’s stock.

-Several institutional investors have recently bought and sold shares of CENX.
-Covestor Ltd grew its holdings in shares of Century Aluminum by 13,746.2% during the first quarter.
-Covestor Ltd now owns 1,800 shares of the industrial products company’s stock worth $28,000 after buying an additional 1,787 shares in the last quarter.
-Quest Partners LLC grew its stake in Century Aluminum by 104.1% during the 2nd quarter.
-Quest Partners LLC now owns 2,716 shares of the industrial products company’s stock valued at $45,000 after acquiring an additional 1,385 shares in the last quarter.
-GAMMA Investing LLC raised its holdings in Century Aluminum by 199.8% in the 1st quarter.
-GAMMA Investing LLC now owns 2,878 shares of the industrial products company’s stock valued at $44,000 after acquiring an additional 1,918 shares during the last quarter.
-Russell Investments Group Ltd. raised its holdings in Century Aluminum by 7,779.8% in the 1st quarter.
-Russell Investments Group Ltd. now owns 7,013 shares of the industrial products company’s stock valued at $108,000 after acquiring an additional 6,924 shares during the last quarter.
-Finally, Capstone Investment Advisors LLC purchased a new position in Century Aluminum in the 1st quarter worth approximately $161,000.
-61.59% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors have recently modified their holdings of CENX.
+Encompass Capital Advisors LLC raised its position in shares of Century Aluminum by 1,208.7% in the second quarter.
+Encompass Capital Advisors LLC now owns 1,401,638 shares of the industrial products company’s stock valued at $23,477,000 after buying an additional 1,294,538 shares during the last quarter.
+Castle Hook Partners LP raised its position in shares of Century Aluminum by 1,147.0% in the first quarter.
+Castle Hook Partners LP now owns 976,894 shares of the industrial products company’s stock valued at $15,034,000 after buying an additional 898,554 shares during the last quarter.
+Bank of Montreal Can raised its position in shares of Century Aluminum by 341.1% in the second quarter.
+Bank of Montreal Can now owns 411,968 shares of the industrial products company’s stock valued at $6,900,000 after buying an additional 318,579 shares during the last quarter.
+Assenagon Asset Management S.A. raised its position in shares of Century Aluminum by 125.7% in the second quarter.
+Assenagon Asset Management S.A. now owns 531,679 shares of the industrial products company’s stock valued at $8,906,000 after buying an additional 296,101 shares during the last quarter.
+Finally, American Century Companies Inc. increased its position in Century Aluminum by 30.4% during the second quarter.
+American Century Companies Inc. now owns 1,186,243 shares of the industrial products company’s stock worth $19,870,000 after purchasing an additional 276,304 shares during the last quarter.
+Institutional investors and hedge funds own 61.59% of the company’s stock.

 About Century Aluminum